codexsw/solidity-101/exercises/02-hello-world/README.md

 A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
 Smart contracts allow the performance of credible transactions without third parties.
 These transactions are trackable and irreversible.

-Smart contracts allow the performance of credible transactions without third parties.
-These transactions are trackable and irreversible.

 ## What is a blockchain?

 A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
 Each block typically contains a hash pointer as a link to a previous block, a timestamp and transaction data.
 By design, blockchains are inherently resistant to modification of the data.